← Hub v2.0

 What is this?

-This wiki documents every concept, formula, threshold, and governance structure in the Crypto XVA™ framework — the methodology for risk-adjusting digital asset treasury positions.
-It is designed for quick lookup during policy development, client conversations, and Finance Committee presentations.
+This wiki documents the concepts, formulas, thresholds, and governance structures in the Crypto XVA™ framework — the methodology for risk-adjusting digital asset treasury positions.
+The framework is presented as an illustrative risk policy template using representative example portfolios, positions, and threshold values; it is not a description of any specific institution's actual holdings or parameters.
+It is designed for quick reference during policy development, client conversations, and Finance Committee presentations.

 XVA Components